TritonDataCenter/node-spawn-async/README.md

 ## API

-The basic object is the `Worker`, created with `createWorker()`.
-This function takes no arguments.
-The resulting object is an EventEmitter with the following
+The basic object is the `Worker`, created with `createWorker(options)`.
+The only supported option is "log", which is required and should be a node-bunyan-style logger.
+The resulting object is an EventEmitter with the following methods:
-methods:

 `aspawn(argv, [options], callback)`: invokes the program identified by argv, waits for it to exit, buffers stdout and stderr, and invokes `callback(err,